 At CentralFloridaBuilders.com, our mission is to help you find the best suited Central Florida Home Builder for your new custom home, or Central Florida Remodeler for your existing residential home.
-At Central Florida Home Builders, we even strive to offer a showcase of Interior Designers to help put the finishing touches on your new home.
+At Central Florida Home Builders, we even strive to offer links to other construction industry professionals to help put the finishing touches on your new home.
 Central Florida has its own unique style and beauty.
 Let us offer you a list of contractors that can help you build the Central Florida home of your dreams.

 Welcome to Central Florida...

 Central Florida is a region of the Southern U.S. state of Florida.
 The Central region includes the Orlando metropolitan area (Orange, Lake, Osceola, and Seminole Counties), Polk and Sumter counties in the interior.
 Volusia and Brevard counties on the east coast with Citrus, Hernando, Pasco and Hillsborough counties making up the west coast.
 Central Florida is mostly flatland with plenty of open space and over 1,500 lakes and ponds.
 A mixture of wetlands, Cypress, Maple, Oak, and Pine forests, pastures, prairies and coastline make for exceptional diversity throughout the Central Florida area.

 College Park, a community in the city of Orlando, gets its name from the many streets in the area that were named after colleges and universities such as Princeton, Harvard, and Yale.
 Being in proximity to downtown makes College Park a highly desirable area for custom home building.
 College Park is only 20 minutes from Orlando International Airport and about 30 minutes from theme parks and other Central Florida area attractions.